Rundle Mall: Rex Theatre

 The first picture theatre in Rundle Street was the Arcadia Picture Palace, established in a prominent position at no. 127 (at a site now just west of the present Twin Street) in converted shoe store on 2 July 1910.
 However this modest-looking cinema did not last long, closing on 11 February 1911.
 A new cinema was designed, reopening as the Pavilion Theatre on 22 June 1912, which became known as "the Pav", reflecting the sign over its entrance.
 Unusually for its time, the cinema ran films continuously from 11am to 11pm, with audience members allowed to sit for as long as they liked for the price of three pence for a seat in the stalls, or six pence for a seat in the dress circle.
-It also ran a child-minding service, with "special lady attendants" who looked after children in the circle seats while their mothers went shopping. attendance figures at the Pav were very large.
+It also ran a child-minding service, with "special lady attendants" who looked after children in the circle seats while their mothers went shopping. attendance figures at the Pav were very high.
 In 1929 the Pavilion Theatre was closed and converted into a mini-golf course.
 However it was again extensively redeveloped as a cinema, reopening as the Rex Theatre on 31 March 1933.